-When accommodations are approved, the coordinator of Special Services contacts students and provides them with the Student Academic Accommodations Approval (SAAA) form, which notifies the instructors of the approved accommodations.
-Each semester, students are responsible for obtaining their SAAA forms from the coordinator.
+When accommodations are approved, staff will contact the student and provide them with the Student Academic Accommodations Approval (SAAA) form, which the student will send to their professors to notify them of the approved accommodations.
+Each semester students will receive an updated SAAA forms sent to their Benedictine University email from the Office of Academic Accommodations and Accessibility.

-All inquiries about referrals to clinical professionals, who administer testing, modifications to accommodations, and temporary accommodations, should be directed to the staff at the Academic and Career Enrichment Center.
+All inquiries about referrals to clinical professionals, who administer testing, modifications to accommodations, and temporary accommodations, should be directed to the staff in the Academic Support Center.
+Please read the Benedictine University Accommodations Handbook for additional details.